bolorundurowb/meerkat/README.md

 Ensure you have declared the necessary namespace at the head of your class file wherever you want to access meerkat functionality.

+NOTE: All async methods support `CancellationToken`s for cancelling the operations.

 ### Modelling

 All models must inherit from the abstract `Schema` class.
 The `Schema` class has a `virtual` `Id` property that can be overridden in model.
 By default the `Id` is an `ObjectId` type.